-Welcome to the Accessibility Hub: Tips, Compliance and the Roadmap from WCAG 2 to 3, as it happens
+Welcome to the Accessibility Hub 2021 Recap: Tips, Compliance and the Roadmap from WCAG 2 to 3.

 From a purely technical standpoint, overlays add accessibility tools on top of a website, most likely one that was built without any accessibility compliance in mind.
 It appears, however, that in practice overlays commonly fail to accomplish this.
 Instead, they add a technical layer of maintenance that offers no value to any kind of user, but probably exists due to misleading marketing and the need for a “quick fix” that deems a site compliant.